seamusdemora/PiFormulae/WhatIsCronEnvironment.md

 SHELL=/bin/bash
 ```

 You'll notice numerous differences.
 Having this information, knowing how the `cron` user's environment differs from yours, will help create rational `cron` jobs, and help troubleshooting when they don't behave as you'd like.
 Finally, you can change the *environment* for `cron`; modify it to better meet your needs.
-We'll cover that in another recipe.
+See the REFERENCES below, and [this recipe](https://github.com/seamusdemora/PiFormulae/blob/master/MyCrontabDoesntWork.md) for more `cron`-related stuff.

 ------